Adrian Amos: 2018

 On January 1, 2018, the Chicago Bears announced their decision to fire head coach John Fox after the Bears finished fourth in the NFC North with a 5–11 record.
-On January 8, 2018, the Chicago Bears announced their decision to hire Kansas City Chiefs’ offensive coordinator Matt Nagy as their new head coach.
+On January 8, 2018, the Chicago Bears announced their decision to hire Kansas City Chiefs offensive coordinator Matt Nagy as their new head coach.
 Head coach Matt Nagy elected to retain defensive coordinator Vic Fangio and also retained Amos and Eddie Jackson as the starting safety tandem.

 In Week 6, Amos collected a season-high nine combined tackles and broke up a pass during a 31–28 loss at the Miami Dolphins.
-On November 4, 2018, Amos recorded seven combined tackles, a season-high three pass deflections, one sack, and intercepted a pass by Bills’ quarterback Nathan Peterman during a 41–9 win at the Buffalo Bills in Week 9.
-In Week 11, Amos made three solo tackles, a pass deflection, and intercepted a pass attempt by Vikings’ quarterback Kirk Cousins as the Bears defeated the Minnesota Vikings 25–20.
+On November 4, 2018, Amos recorded seven combined tackles, a season-high three pass deflections, one sack, and intercepted a pass by Buffalo Bills quarterback Nathan Peterman during a 41–9 win at the Bills in Week 9.
+In Week 11, Amos made three solo tackles, a pass deflection, and intercepted a pass attempt by Vikings’ quarterback Kirk Cousins as the Bears defeated the Vikings 25–20.
 Amos started in all 16 games in 2018 and recorded 73 combined tackles (59 solo), nine passes defended, two interceptions, two sacks, and one fumble recovery.
-He received an overall grade of 82.7 from Pro Football Focus in 2018, which ranked as the eighth highest grade among all safeties.

 Green Bay Packers

-2019

-On March 14, 2019, Amos signed a four-year, $37 million contract with the Green Bay Packers.
+On March 14, 2019, Amos signed a four-year, $37 million contract with the Packers.

-In week 1 against his former team, the Chicago Bears, Amos made his debut for the Packers.
+In Week 1 against his former team, the Bears, Amos made his debut for the Packers.
 In the 10–3 win, Amos recorded five tackles and intercepted former teammate Mitchell Trubisky in the endzone.
 Amos's interception sealed a Packers victory.
 In Week 14 against the Washington Redskins, Amos recorded seven combined tackles, two pass deflections, sacked and intercepted a pass thrown by quarterback Dwayne Haskins during the 20–15 win.

-2020
+In the 2019 season, Amos finished with one sack, 77 total tackles, two interceptions, and eight passes defended.

-In Week 7 against the Houston Texans, Amos recorded his first sack of the season on Deshaun Watson and later recovered a fumble lost by David Johnson late in the fourth quarter to seal a 35–20 Packers' win.
+In Week 7 of the 2020 season against the Texans, Amos recorded his first sack of the season on Deshaun Watson and later recovered a fumble lost by David Johnson late in the fourth quarter to seal a 35–20 Packers' win.

 In Week 10 against the Jacksonville Jaguars, Amos recorded his first interception of the season off a pass thrown by Jake Luton during the 24–20 win.
+In the 2020 season, Amos finished with two sacks, 83 total tackles, two interceptions, and nine passes defended.

+In the 2021 season, Amos started in all 17 games.
+He finished with 93 total tackles, two interceptions, and eight passes defended.

+In the 2022 season, Amos started in all 17 games.
+He finished with one sack, 102 total tackles, one interception, and five passes defended.

+New York Jets

+On June 13, 2023, Amos signed a one-year, $4 million contract with the New York Jets.
+He was released on December 2, 2023, at his request.

+Houston Texans

+On December 5, 2023, Amos was signed by the Houston Texans.
+In five games for Houston, Amos logged five combined tackles and one fumble recovery.